 ➤ Mobile Application Management (MAM)

 Mobile application management service is all about monitoring and securing the applications installed on mobile devices or tablets; it is often used in the Bring Your Own Device (BYOD) implemented organizations.
 The sole purpose of MAM is to ensure the deployed apps comply with company policies, securing corporate data while preventing them from breaching personal privacy.
 It allows IT administrators to ensure the secure use of mobile applications for their end users within the enterprise, as well as giving them the authority to wipe corporate data around the apps and uninstall apps that might put data security at risk or are not corporate-approved without affecting employees’ personal data.
 MAM applies an additional layer of protection to enterprise mobility management (EMM) which is often being incorporated into MDM solution services to ensure a higher level of enterprise security.

 ➤ Mobile Device Management (MDM)

-On the broader spectrum of mobility management, instead of managing the applications of mobile devices, MDM focuses on managing the device as a whole, meaning that it secures, controls, and manages how the device will be used by the device owner, how it shows to end users, how much authority can one have over the device, and such.
+On the broader spectrum of mobility management, instead of managing the applications of mobile devices, MDM focuses on managing the device as a whole, meaning that it secures, controls, and manages how the device will be used by the device owner, how it shows to end users, how much authority can one have over the device and such.
 MDM is designed with the goal of boosting employees’ productivity in mind, providing simplicity for end-users when operating the devices without compromising security.
 IT managers can assign different levels of device authority to admins and users depending on company policies in order to prevent unauthorized users from accessing corporate data or accidentally tampering with confidential data.
-Some common features of MDM services include remotely push for software updates, device lockdown, reset and wipe device data, remote access or control and device monitoring, etc.
+Some common features of MDM services include remotely pushing for software updates, device lockdown, resetting and wiping device data, remote access or control, device monitoring, etc.

 💡 READ MORE: What’s Difference Between MDM and MAM